pgolikov/UDH2025_robotics/README.md

 ## Environment:
 * Participants will utilize the Docker container with Gazebo simulation environment, ROS, Mavros, PX4-autopilot to test and validate their mission planning systems.
+* Each team use swarm of 20 drones in Gazebo
 * Scripts for controlling a seismic drone will be provided.

 ## Input Data: